Basics of Telehealth in Practice Online Training

 American Medical Association (AMA)

-The University of Wisconsin–Madison ICEP designates this enduring activity for a maximum of 2.50 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The University of Wisconsin–Madison ICEP designates this enduring material for a maximum of 2.50 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the material.

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin–Madison ICEP designates this enduring activity for a maximum of 2.50 ANCC contact hours.
+The University of Wisconsin–Madison ICEP designates this enduring material for a maximum of 2.50 ANCC contact hours.

 Association of Social Work Boards (ASWB)